-A former cadet who has been suspended for failure to meet academic standards, or a former cadet who has been suspended for disciplinary reasons, or a former cadet who has resigned, must apply for readmission in order to return to VMI.
-To be readmitted he or she must have satisfied all conditions in his or her suspension, he or she must meet the academic standards listed in the table below, he or she must not be on academic probation, he or she must meet the physical requirements of readmission, and he or she must meet all non-academic standards required by VMI.
+A former cadet who has been suspended for failure to meet academic standards, has been suspended for disciplinary reasons, or has resigned, must apply for readmission in order to return to VMI.
+To be readmitted the cadet must have satisfied all conditions of the suspension, must meet the academic standards listed in the table below, must meet the physical requirements of readmission, and must meet all non-academic standards required by VMI.